telerik/winforms-docs/richtexteditor/localization.md

 # Localization

 To change the default English localization provider you should use the __CurrentProvider__ static property of the          __RichTextBoxLocalizationProvider__ class.
-For example you can load the string from a xml file like this:
+For example, you can load the string from a XML file like this:

 {{source=..\SamplesCS\RichTextEditor\Localization.cs region=xml}}
 {{source=..\SamplesVB\RichTextEditor\Localization.vb region=xml}}